 ‘Dracula’ by Bram Stoker

-So, if you’re looking for an atmospheric and spooky read, this classic could be the one to turn to.
+So, if you’re looking for an atmospheric and spooky read for Halloween this year, this classic novel could be the perfect choice.

 ‘Frankenstein’ by Mary Shelley

-‘Frankenstein’ is a creepy historical thriller, using all the characters (a mad scientist, an accidental monster) that have become stereotypical now.
-But when Mary Shelley was writing, she was creating an original story, and she proved to the world that women could write about such horrifying subjects as monsters and ghouls.
+This story is a creepy historical thriller that’s perfect for your next Halloween read – and Shelley proved to the world that women could write about such horrifying subjects as monsters and ghouls.

 ‘Shutter Island’ by Dennis Lehane

-But, as odd things start to happen, this novel soon becomes a psychological thriller.
-This film totally messed with my head, and I was left confused and frightened.
+But, as odd things start to happen, this novel soon becomes a spooky psychological thriller that messes with your head and makes you question everything.

-Psychological thrillers can often be the worst kind of horror story, as they mess with what you thought you knew.
-I hate it when my head is messed with like that.
-And so, like with Stephen King, this is the book to read if you want a psychologically twisted tale.
+Psychological thrillers can often be the worst kind of horror story, so this is the book to read if you want a twisted tale.

 Let me know all your thoughts in the comments below 🙂